Bureau of Missing Persons: Production

 The film's working title was Missing Persons, and Warren William was originally slated to star.
-Instead it became the second on-screen pairing of Davis and O'Brien, both under contract to Warner Bros., who had appeared Hell's House the previous year.
+Instead it became the second on-screen pairing of Davis and O'Brien, both under contract to Warner Bros.
+Pictures, who had appeared Hell's House the previous year.

 A print of the film is held by The Library of Congress.

 Release

 Bureau of Missing Persons premiered at the Strand Theatre in New York on September 7, 1933.
-As a promotion, Warner Bros. promised in advertisements to pay $10,000 to Manhattan's missing Judge Joseph Force Crater if he turned himself in to the Bureau during the picture's engagement at the Strand.
+As a promotion, Warner Bros.
+Pictures promised in advertisements to pay $10,000 to Manhattan's missing Judge Joseph Force Crater if he turned himself in to the Bureau during the picture's engagement at the Strand.
 The film went into general release on September 16.

 In 1936, the picture was reissued with the opening credits reconfigured to give top billing to Davis, who was by then the studio's leading female star.

 Bureau of Missing Persons also premiered at the Grauman's Chinese Theatre in California on April 20, 1972.